QubesOS/qubes-doc/about/faq.md

 In dom0, open a terminal and run `sudo qubes-dom0-update`.

-In your TemplateVMs, open a terminal and run `sudo dnf upgrade` (or `sudo yum upgrade` for Qubes older than 3.2.1).
+In your TemplateVMs, open a terminal and run `sudo dnf upgrade`.

 ### How do I run a Windows HVM in non-seamless mode (i.e., as a single window)?